Thermographic Breast Screening

 At The Lightworks Clinic Breast Screening is undertaken quickly and discreetly …

-Once acclimatised to the ambient temperature, a prescribed set of images are taken – viewing the breasts from several aspects, including the auxiliary lymph.
+Once acclimatised to the ambient temperature, a prescribed set of images are taken – viewing the breasts from several aspects.

-These images are then analysed and kept on file for future reference.
+These images are then analysed and kept securely on file for future reference.

-Alternatively, a Report can be submitted to the client’s Consultant on a regular basis, or when an anomaly is suspected – in order that further investigation may be swiftly undertaken.
+Additionally, a Report can be submitted to the client’s Consultant on a regular basis, or when an anomaly is suspected, in order that further investigation may be swiftly undertaken.

 As with any other type of screening, it is possible that a ‘False Positive’ may occur.
 However, at the Lightworks Clinic we would prefer to refer a False Positive back to the Consultant for investigation … and be proved wrong … than miss the opportunity for early intervention.